Eduard3331/Cpp-Console-Games/README.md

 # Cpp-Console-Games

-Three simple console games made in C++
+Three simple console games made in C++.
+Executable files can be found in the games' respective folder, and for MyPong the executable file is in MyPong/MyPong/x64/Release.

 ## MyFPS